-- (a) Each utility with either LNG vaporization, propane air vaporization and mixing, or both, used as primary or supplemental on-system gas supply and fuel storage in its New Hampshire gas distribution operations shall file department "Form E-27, Annual Peak Shaving Fuel Storage Capability Report," dated August 2023 electronically with the department by e-mail or through the department's electronic records filing system once annually a peak shaving fuel storage capability report. - (b) This report shall be submitted by October 1st of each year and shall include projected designweek sendout, production capabilities, and storage requirements of utility gas operations, including the following: - (1) A caption identifying the report as the "Annual Peak Shaving Fuel Storage Capability Report" along with the name of the utility filing the report; - (2) Projected design week demand determined using verifiable total degree day data collected from an identified New Hampshire location for the seven coldest consecutive days in the past 30 years of historical degree day data; - (3) Amount to be furnished by natural gas pipeline; - (4) Balance from peak shaving; - (5) Equivalent gallons LNG or LPG needed to satisfy requirements of (4) above; - (6) Total storage facilities committed, in gallons, to service on December 1 of the current year to LPG and LNG, which shall be categorized as follows: - a.
+- (a) Each utility with either LNG vaporization, propane air vaporization and mixing, or both, used as primary or supplemental on-system gas supply and fuel storage in its New Hampshire gas distribution operations shall file electronically with the department by e-mail or through the department's electronic records filing system once annually a peak shaving fuel storage capability report. - (b) This report shall be submitted by October 1st of each year and shall include projected design-week sendout, production capabilities and storage requirements of utility gas operations, including the following: - (1) A caption identifying the report as the "Annual Peak Shaving Fuel Storage Capability Report" along with the name of the utility filing the report; - (2) Projected design week demand determined using verifiable total degree day data collected from an identified New Hampshire location for the seven coldest consecutive days in the past 30 years of historical degree day data; - (3) Amount to be furnished by natural gas pipeline; - (4) Balance from peak shaving; - (5) Equivalent gallons LNG or LPG needed to satisfy requirements of (4) above; - (6) Total storage facilities committed, in gallons, to service on December 1 of the current year to LPG and LNG, which shall be categorized as follows: - a.
 Permanent; - b.
 Railroad tank cars; - c.
+Truck tankers;

-Truck tankers: - d.
+- d.
 Other storage, specifying type; and - e.
-Total storage; - (7) Whether the facility meets storage requirements; - (8) Comments relative to suppliers' delivery capabilities during the upcoming winter period; - (9) A statement that the utility shall immediately advise the department of any unexpected circumstances which might arise surrounding its peak shaving capabilities; and - (10) The signature, full name, and title of the utility employee who supervised the preparation of the report, and date of signature.
+Total storage; - (7) Whether the facility meets storage requirements; - (8) Comments relative to suppliers' delivery capabilities during the upcoming winter period; - (9) A statement that the utility shall immediately advise the department of any unexpected circumstances which may arise surrounding its peak shaving capabilities; and - (10) The signature, full name and title of the utility employee who supervised the preparation of the report, and date of signature.

-En 509.13 E-28 Weekly Gas Storage Report.
+En 509.13 Weekly Gas Storage Report.

-- (a) Each utility shall file department "Form E-28, Weekly Gas Storage Report," dated August 2023 with the department's enforcement division weekly regarding gas storage levels during the period December 1 through April 1 on Tuesday of each week, or the day following if Tuesday is a state holiday, before 4:00 p.m. - (b) The utility may by telephonic facsimile or e-mail report information on storage levels. - (c) The report shall include a caption identifying the report as "Weekly Gas Storage Report" along with the name of the utility filing the report and the full name and title of the utility employee who supervised the preparation of the report.
+- (a) Each utility shall submit to the department's enforcement division weekly reports on gas storage level during the period December 1 through April 1 on Tuesday of each week, or the day following if Tuesday is a state holiday, before 4:00 p.m. - (b) The utility may by telephonic facsimile or e-mail report information on storage levels. - (c) The report shall include a caption identifying the report as "Weekly Gas Storage Report" along with the name of the utility filing the report and the full name and title of the utility employee who supervised the preparation of the report.

-En 509.14 E-29 Weekly Portable LNG Vaporizer Activity Report.
+En 509.14 Weekly Portable LNG Vaporizer Activity Report.

-- (a) Each utility shall file department "Form E-29, Weekly Portable LNG Vaporizer Activity Report," dated August 2023 with the department's enforcement division weekly regarding portable LNG vaporizer utilization when a portable LNG vaporizer is connected to the gas utility distribution system. - (b) The report shall be filed on Tuesday of each week before 4:00 p.m., or the day after if Tuesday is a state or federal holiday. - (c) The report shall contain the following information: - (1) A caption identifying the report as "Weekly Portable LNG Vaporizer Activity Report" along with the name of the utility filing the report; - (2) The date of the report; - (3) The location and maximum rated output of the portable vaporizer; - (4) The reason for connecting the portable vaporizer; - (5) The daily volume injected from the portable vaporizer; and - (6) The signature, full name and title of the utility employee who supervised the preparation of the report, and date of signature.
+- (a) Each utility shall submit to the department's enforcement division weekly reports on portable LNG vaporizer utilization when a portable LNG vaporizer is connected to the gas utility distribution system. - (b) The report shall be filed on Tuesday of each week before 4:00 p.m., or the day after if Tuesday is a state or federal holiday. - (c) The report shall contain the following information: - (1) A caption identifying the report as "Weekly Portable LNG Vaporizer Activity Report" along with the name of the utility filing the report; - (2) The date of the report; - (3) The location and maximum rated output of the portable vaporizer; - (4) The reason for connecting the portable vaporizer; - (5) The daily volume injected from the portable vaporizer; and - (6) The signature, full name and title of the utility employee who supervised the preparation of the report, and date of signature.

-En 509.15 E-30 Summary of Peak Day Report.
+En 509.15 Summary of Peak Day Report.